Koka/css-paged-media-tutorial/docs/source/discussion.rst

 Missing features and major pain
 -------------------------------

-- support for sidenotes (Antennahouse has its own extension)
 - shapes and exclusions (there is a W3C CSS draft for shapes and exclusions)
-- more flexible support for flots (every converter is dealing with floats differently and has its own extensions (Antennahouse in particular))
+- more flexible support for floats (every converter is dealing with floats differently and has its own extensions (Antennahouse in particular))
-- working Javascript support.
-Working with Javascript in PrinceXML or PDFreactor is often a bit like gambling because you don't know which Javascript module is working with with processor.
 - general support for adaptive image layout (doable with Javascript in PDFreactor)
 - better control over the rendering process (e.g. through a Javascript API)
 - better control over pagination (the page-break-* properties are kind of a